-I still run into a surprising amount of leaders and church members who love their church but can’t figure out why anyone else does.
+I still run into a surprising amount of leaders and church members who love their church and can’t figure out why anyone else doesn’t.

-Well, those churches are on their way to soon having not much more than a small club for the already convinced.
+Well, those churches are on their way to soon have not much more than a small club for the already convinced.

 Some leaders get so jacked up about growth that they forget it’s about God and his mission.
 This is just a danger every motivated leader needs to keep in mind.